600 free credits after installing the plugin on your WordPress site. No credit card required.

 Can I use a custom voice?

 Yes.
 Voice cloning is available as a separate add-on.
-Minute packages do not include it by default.
+Credit packages do not include it by default.

 How is pricing calculated?

-WPVoicer uses prepaid minute packages.
-The minutes do not expire, so you can buy now and use them later without a monthly reset.
+WPVoicer uses prepaid credit packages for audio generation.
+Credits do not expire, so you can buy now and use them later without a monthly reset.

 Who is this best for?